RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/SetAchievement.md

 # SetAchievement

 ## Description
-Sets the status of the achievement with index of `ID` to `Status`.
+Sets the status of the given achievement.

+!!! note
+    This function has no effect if trial mode or debug mode are enabled.

 ## Parameters
 - `ID`
-The ID of the achievement.
+The index value of the achievement.
 - `Status`
-New status of the achievement, valid values are 0 for locked, and 100 for unlocked.
+The status (progress) to set the achievement to, with a range of 0 to 100.
+If the status is 100, the achievement is considered achieved and will be awarded to the player.

 ## Return Value
 None.